Safe-Deal/Browser/README.md

 ## License

-This project is licensed under the [Insert appropriate license here] - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

 ## Acknowledgments